NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Checklist Panel
 -------------------
 The Checklist Panel presents a list of the Rules associated with the selected STIG.
-By default, the latest version of the STIG is displayed, along with the Severity Category, Rule ID, Rule Title, Evaluation Result, and :term:`Workflow Status <Workflow>`.
+By default, the latest version of the STIG is displayed, along with the Severity Category, Rule ID, Rule Title, Evaluation Result, and :term:`Review Status <Review>`.
 STIGs Rules that are known to STIG Manager to have an automated assessment option are highlighted.

 From the Checklist menu in the Menu Bar, the User can:
    * Toggle between Rule and Group displays of the Checklist Panel.
    * Export a .ckl representation of this Assets STIG results.
    * Import STIG results for this Asset in .ckl or XCCDF form.
-   * :term:`Submit <Workflow>` all the displayed checks that meet this Collections Workflow requirements.
    * Switch between Revisions of the STIG being displayed.

-When a .ckl or XCCDF file is imported, any Reviews that meet the :term:`Workflow` criteria will be set to a Submitted state.
+When a .ckl or XCCDF file is imported, any Reviews that meet the Review Requirement criteria will be set to a Submitted state.

 The menu bar also supports a variety of status and Title filters.